 practice an assessment of the natural resources of the site related to wildlife habitat using Worksheet 1.
-The purpose of this is to reinforce observing the characteristics of wildlife habitat and to familiarize them with the assessment that they will perform at home on their own land as homework.
+The purpose of this is to reinforce observing the characteristics of wildlife habitat and to familiarize participants with the assessments they will perform at home on their own land as homework.